adinger/motif-finder/README.md

 Usage

-To generate datasets, edit the configuration in run.py and run
+To generate datasets, change to desired configuration in run.py and do

 $ ./run.py

-To run the algorithm on the datasets, run
+To run the algorithm on the datasets, do

 $ ./run2.py